slithythereal/PunMaster-birthday-mod/README.md

 3. `haxelib remove linc_luajit
 haxelib git linc_luajit https://github.com/nebulazorua/linc_luajit`
 copy and paste these lines above and then compile
-# IF YOUR GAME DOESN'T COMPILE, DM ME AT slithy#8701 ON DISCORD OR PING ME IN THE FRIDAY NIGHT MODDIN COMMUNITY DISCORD
-The original psych engine credits are listed below
+IF YOUR GAME DOESN'T COMPILE, DM ME AT slithy#8701 ON DISCORD OR PING ME IN THE FRIDAY NIGHT MODDIN COMMUNITY DISCORD SERVER The original psych engine credits are listed below

 # Friday Night Funkin' - Psych Engine